MP for Whitehaven and Workington

 Parliamentary Under-Secretary (Department for Education)

-Josh MacAlister is a Labour (Co-op) MP for Whitehaven and Workington, elected in 2024.
-He currently serves as Parliamentary Under-Secretary in the Department for Education (since September 2025).
-He previously sat on energy-related committees, including the Energy Security and Net Zero Committee and the Great British Energy Bill committee during the 2024-25 Parliament.
+Josh MacAlister is the Labour and Co-operative MP for Whitehaven and Workington, elected in 2024.
+He currently serves as Parliamentary Under-Secretary at the Department for Education (since September 2025) and has previously sat on energy policy committees, including the Energy Security and Net Zero Committee and the Great British Energy Bill committee.

 Generated 21 February 2026